 The most crucial MAT Exam Preparation Tip is to be thorough with the MAT exam syllabus.
 There are five sections in the MAT exam that examines the aptitude of a candidate from all levels of intellect, be it quantitative, reasoning or general awareness about the surroundings.
 These sections are listed below-

 - Indian and Global Environment

-Another important MAT Preparation Tip that you must ensure is to manage your time wisely.
+You must ensure that you manage your time wisely on the day of the exam.
 Often students get a low percentile in MAT exam because they fail to answer all the questions and the time run out.
 Read the following table to get a clear picture of how much time you need to spend on each topic during the MAT exam.

 |Time (In minutes)||Marks|

 Now, let’s understand how should you approach each section individually to prepare effectively for your MAT exam.

 The most effective Preparation Tip for MAT exam is to have a knowledge of the important topics under each section that could be asked in the MAT exam.
 So, let’s start analyzing each section for your effective MAT exam preparation.

 The best way to approach this section is by building a solid foundation of the concepts and then applying them to the questions.
 The simplest Preparation Tip for MAT language comprehension exam is to attain a good command over the English language.
 This could be done by reading books, newspapers, blogs and watching English movies/series.

 The essential areas, from which maximum questions have been asked, are:-